 -- Albert Schweitzer

 I graduated from the University of Santa Cruz Science Communication program with a master’s degree in science journalism in 2019.
-I have worked for the UC Santa Cruz news service, Monterey Herald, and Insidescience.org.
-I have also worked for Princeton University's Office of the Dean and the Office of Communication.
+I have worked for the UC Santa Cruz news service, Monterey Herald, Insidescience.org and Princeton University's Dean of Research and the Office of Communications.
 I have published in various venues, including British History Today, Science, the Monterey Herald, Santa Cruz Sentinel, the Mercury News, insidescience.org.
-Mongabay.org, news.ucsc.edu, Good Times Magazine, Ancient History Encyclopedia, and Princeton's News Service.
+Mongabay.org, news.ucsc.edu, Good Times Magazine, Sapiens.org, Ancient History Encyclopedia, and Princeton's News Service.

 It’s been a wonderful journey!

-I was an archaeologist working for Albion Environmental, Inc. in Santa Cruz, California.
+I worked as an archaeologist for Albion Environmental, Inc. in Santa Cruz, California

 I received my Master's degree in science journalism from the Science Communication Program at UC Santa Cruz.